Forest of Saint-Germain-en-Laye: History

 The Forest of Laye is a relic of the ancient Forest of Yveline.
 Very early it became a royal domain and hunting grounds of the Kings of France who resided at the Château de Saint-Germain-en-Laye.
-Henry IV and Louis XIII of France often used the forest for fox hunting.
+Kings Henry IV and Louis XIII often used the forest for fox hunting.
 Louis XIV also walked the forest and hired an architect, André Le Nôtre, to build a terrace bordering the forest dominating the valley of the River Seine in 1663.
 He also built a high wall, finished by Napoléon, encircling the forest to prevent game from escaping the woods.
 After the abandonment of the forest of Saint-Germain in 1682 by Louis XIV, Charles X resumed the hunting tradition of Saint-Germain.
 Napoléon III purchased land to the South to link the forest of Saint-Germain with the Forest of Marly.
 The arrival of the railway in 1835, then the development of the car, considerably increased use of the forest.

 Since the middle of the 19th century, the forest has lost 8 km2 of its surface area.